Tomcattwo/xwing_ai2/web/README.txt

 			   5) Changed the factions to be capitalized on the AI2 main screen (e.g., "Rebel" vice "rebel" and "First Order" vice "1storder").
 This required changes to the following files: generate.py, every ship in every .xml file (19 files, 85 unique ships/variants, including the new wave 5-7 files) and minor code changes to the xwing_ai2.js file.
 			   6) Updated all HTML pages for Tooltips for all icons.
 Minor updates to AI2 Help page to clarify instructions
 			   7) No changes to 1st edition non-HTML files or stylesheet.

+6/05/2020 1.14.01/2.0.2     Minor update to fix an incorrect maneuver for 1 ship.

+6/10/2020 1.14.01/2.0.2/3.0.0 (Tomcattwo) Added an entirely new AI for "Heroes of the Aturi Cluster" (HotAC) Rebel cooperative campaign game.
+HotAC for 1st edition was designed by Josh Derkson.
+HotAC for 2nd Edition rules was updated by Shaun Tiernan, assisted by Claes Sorrenson and the members of Flight Group Alpha (HotAC Imperial A.I.), Bill Waller (Campaign Book and Mission Pack Layout), Justin Gan (Elite Pilot Cards and Player Record Cards Layout), and Dovi Anderson (additional Pilot Ability Cards).
+The new AI contains a "scratch built" xwing_ships3.js file, extensively modified html and xwing_ai3.js files, and added a number of new images.
+The new
+HotAC AI is a faithful representation of the 2.07.04 Imperial AI cards developed by Claes Sorrenson and the Alpha Flight Group for HotAC 2nd Edition, and is a signifcant step up from AI1 or AI2.
+However iot contains AI for only the eight Empire ships used in HotAC.
+Changes were made to the html files for 1st and 2nd edition to fix some broken icons and to allow for switching back and forth between HotAC AI and AI1/AI2.
+No changes were made to the AI1 or AI2 javascript files.
+Additions were made to the style sheet, but no older styles were altered.

 -------
 Contact
 -------